apollographql/apollo/docs/source/platform/operation-registry.md

   * To get started with Apollo Server, visit [its documentation](/docs/apollo-server/).
 * A client application which utilizes `gql` tagged template literals for its operations or, alternatively, stores operations in `.graphql` files.
 * An Apollo Engine API key.
-  * To grab a key, visit [Engine](https://engine.apollographql.com) and create a service.
+  * To obtain an API key, visit [Apollo Engine](https://engine.apollographql.com) and create a service.

 ### Installation steps

 > Make sure you've met the requirements for _Prerequisites_ above.

+These installation steps require access to both the client and server codebases to perform the following tasks:

+* The `apollo` CLI is used to search the client codebase for GraphQL operations and upload them to Apollo Engine.
+* Apollo Server is then configured with a plugin which fetches the manifest from Apollo Server and enforces safe-listing using that manifest.

+The following steps will walk through the steps necessary for both the client and server codebases.

 **1. Install the `apollo` command line tool as a development dependency of your client application:**